Home

 But like most things in wellness, the answer is: it depends.

 It’s not that the salt itself burns fat (spoiler: it doesn’t).
-But the way it’s used—as part of a morning hydration ritual—can support the kinds of habits that help weight loss feel less like a fight.
+But the way it’s used as part of a hydration ritual, can support habits that make weight loss feel more manageable.

-Many people combine this hydration ritual with a broader approach.
-The pink salt diet recipe outlines how timing, cravings, and digestion all play a role.
+Many people pair this with a broader routine.
+The pink salt diet recipe outlines how timing, digestion, and cravings all play a role.

 Let’s unpack it.